mia-platform/documentation/docs/marketplace/add_to_marketplace/marketplace_items_accessibility.md

 :::caution

-By default, for retrocompatibility reasons Marketplace items without the `tenantId` are exposed to the public, regardless of the presence of the `visibility.public` field.
+By default, for retrocompatibility reasons, Marketplace items without the `tenantId` are exposed to the public, regardless of the presence of the `visibility.public` field.

-Since v12.x.x, the `tenantId` field is mandatory, the upgrade script will take care of adding a default `tenantId` to Mia-Platform supported Marketplace items.
+Since v12.x.x, **the `tenantId` field is mandatory**; the upgrade script will take care of adding a default `tenantId` and `visibility.public: true` only to Mia-Platform supported Marketplace items.

-If you have any Marketplace item owned by you please remember to add a `tenantId` to it after the upgrade, as the script will only add it to Mia-Platform maintained items.
+If you have any Marketplace item supported by you without a `tenantId`, **you have the responsibility to set a `tenantId`** to them.
+Failing to do so may result in errors in the next Console releases.
+Remember also to update their `visibility` according to your needs

 :::